syncfusion-content/flutter-docs/Flutter/cartesian-charts/marker-datalabel.md

 ![hide_0_value](images/marker-datalabel/dataLabel_0_value.png)

 ### Data label Padding

-Provide support to add padding for data labels to move it vertically or horizontally in Cartesian charts.
-It can achieve using [`offset`]() property in [`dataLabelSettings`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/dataLabelSettings.html).

-data label in both vertical and horizontal direction from its position.
+The [`offset`]() property of [`dataLabelSettings`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/dataLabelSettings.html) is used to add padding for the data label to move it in both vertically and horizontally direction from its position.
 It takes the logical pixel value for x and y values as input.

-**NOTE**
-This is not applicable for other widgets like Circular, Pyramid and Funnel.
+N> This is not applicable for other widgets like Circular, Pyramid and Funnel.

 #### Horizontal Padding